harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-acr-step-settings.md

 :::tip

 Harness expression are a useful way to define tags.
 For example, `<+pipeline.sequenceId>` is a built-in Harness expression.
-It represents the Build ID number, such as `Build ID: 9`.
+It represents the Build ID number, such as `9`.
 You can use the same tag in another stage to reference the same build by its tag.

 :::